rikunesiaSakito/bot-riku-airAPD-Public/README.md

 --------------------------------------------HOW TO USE SCRIPT!-----------------------------

-1) DLC air ---> Check whether stuck occurs or not on all DLC ---> make sure to use this script (Dino musseum must be played once - first tutorial complete (no hand tutorial).
+1) DLC air ---> Check whether stuck occurs or not on all DLC ---> make sure to use this script (Dino musseum must be played once - first tutorial complete (no hand tutorial) and make sure completed first FTUE (until get panda).

 -----------------------WITHOUT GIT-------------------------------------------------------------------------------------